dinushchathurya/multiple-remote-repository-demo/README.md

-## Multiple Remote Repository Demo
+## Push and Pull from multiple Remote Git Repositories Demo

 ### To see the current remote repository